maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

     symbol: '€',
   },
 };
 ```

 ---
 layout: two-cols-header-with-gap
 ---

 Mapped types can be used to iterate over fields of one or more types to create a new type.
-It helps with keeping the type declarations DRY.
+This is useful with keeping the type declarations DRY.

 ::left::